 Olive oil is particularly high in natural antioxidants called polyphenols.

-Polyphenols also play an important role in keeping bottled oil fresh.
+Polyphenols also play an important role in keeping bottled olive oil fresh.

-Olive oil is a significant source of vitamins E and K, two vitamins with proven brain benefits.
-(10)
+Olive oil is a significant source of vitamins E and K, two vitamins with proven brain health benefits:

-Vitamin E, especially in the presence of vitamin C, works to maintain a good memory, slow memory loss, and significantly reduce the risk of Alzheimer’s and dementia.
-(12)
+Vitamin E, especially in the presence of vitamin C, helps to maintain a good memory, slow memory loss, and significantly reduce the risk of Alzheimer’s and dementia.

 Vitamin K is found mainly in green leafy vegetables.